Spanish Spring 2017

 Check SIS for sections, dates, times, locations, and instructors

 No previous formal instruction in Spanish, or an SAT II score less than 410.
 SPAN 1010 is for true beginners only.
 Students with prior experience with Spanish must take the UVA Spanish placement exam.
 Students may not self-place in a language course.
-All students will submit proof of placement by (TBA).
+All students will submit proof of placement by TBA.

 Elementary Spanish is a four-credit introductory level hybrid course for true beginners designed to provide a thorough foundation in all the language skills: listening, speaking, reading, and writing.
 This is a technology-enhanced language course in which students will complete online activities on Connect on Tuesdays and Thursdays instead of attending class all five days of the week.
 Students should expect an average of 1-2 hours of online homework 5 days a week, plus an extra hour of work that substitutes for class time each on Tuesday/ Thursday.
 This is a flipped class, which means that students will learn grammar and vocabulary at home, and class time will be devoted to meaningful, authentic, and interactive practice.
 Class is conducted in Spanish only.